Moses Austin Bryan: Service to Texas

-Moses traveled with Stephen F. Austin to Mexico where Moses learned and communicated in Spanish.
+Moses traveled with Stephen F. Austin to Mexico, where Moses learned and communicated in Spanish.
 Moses also records an account of the battle and reflects Sam Houston into history.
 By nature of his communication abilities, Moses was part of the diplomacy between Austin and Mexico.

 Historic marker

-There is an historic marker for Moses Austin Bryan located in Washington County, Texas at the Independence Cemetery.
+There is a historic marker for Moses Austin Bryan located in Washington County, Texas at the Independence Cemetery.

 Civil War service

 Moses served at the rank of Major in the Confederate Army.

 Death

 Bryan died in 1895 and is buried in the Old Independence Cemetery.